erlang/otp/lib/ssl/doc/guides/standards_compliance.md

 OTP-22 introduces support for TLS 1.3.
 The current implementation supports a selective set of cryptographic algorithms:

-- Key Exchange: ECDHE
+- Key Exchange: ECDHE groups supported by default
 - Groups: all standard groups supported for the Diffie-Hellman key exchange
+- Groups: Support brainpool groups from RFC 8734
-- Ciphers: all cipher suites are supported
+- Ciphers: all mandatory cipher suites are supported
 - Signature Algorithms: All algorithms form RFC 8446
 - Certificates: RSA, ECDSA and EDDSA keys